paumarro/SE_05/README.md

-## Brag Corner
+# Brag Corner

-- Designing a complex DB and simplifying the it to a point that made sense for an MVP
+## 1. Designing a complex DB and simplifying the it to a point that made sense for an MVP

 ![Clubwind ERM - Database ER diagram (crow's foot)](https://user-images.githubusercontent.com/89356704/235119977-b0a4086a-3567-4932-a47f-9f4358e2832f.png)

 </br>
 </br>
-- Learning to Think in Systems

-- Transaction operations for Creation and Update (get specific)
+## 2. Transaction operations for Creation and Update (get specific)

+code snipped

+## 3. Learning to Think in Systems

+Talk about the intuition and the book.

+# Next steps

+Write about crucial upcoming changes to the database